junkka/freechurchfertility/README.md

 ## Libraries

-The `libs` directory holds all helper functions, moste are used for formating tables and plots.
+The `libs` directory holds all helper functions, most are used for formating tables and plots.
 The `make_variables.R` script holds functions that transforms the source data into specific forms that is used in multiple scripts.